 History and mystery of Fraser Hills

 Fraser’s Hill, or Bukit Fraser, sits majestically among the clouds at 1,200m and was “discovered” in the 1890s by a Scottish prospector, James Fraser, searching for minerals.
 Years later, Fraser went missing from the tin ore mine he established on the hill, and it wasn’t until a search party was dispatched in 1917 that the British colonial authorities saw the full potential of the area.
 Fraser was never found but they realized they’d come across the perfect location to escape from the tropical heat of lowland Malaya.
-Little did the Brits know when they painstakingly cut the road through the jungle and forest to the hill top that they’d created a outer that would one day be regarded as a pilgrimage for cyclists.
+Little did the Brits know when they painstakingly cut the road through the jungle and forest to the hilltop that they’d created an outer that would one day be regarded as a pilgrimage for cyclists.